proxy-di/proxydi/README.md

 }
 ```

-In this example, the shield perk increases character health if it is underwater.
-The perk receives both level and character using the @inject() decorator, the same way as we have seen so far.
+In this example, the perk checks if the character is underwater and if so, increases its health.
+To do its job, perk has access to the character and the level, which are registered in the parent containers.

-### Resolving dependencies from children
+## Resolving dependencies from children

 Backward bonus of containers hierarchy, each top level dependency is free to use all dependency from the bottom: